lorenzomaiuri-dev/memory-management-examples/README.md

 [![License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-A Python library to simulate memory management techniques like allocation, segmentation, swapping, TLB, and pagination using Jupyter notebooks.
+A Python library to simulate memory management techniques like allocation, segmentation, swapping, TLB, pagination and the Buddy System using Jupyter notebooks.

 ## Table of Contents